 - SW Lower Boones Ferry Road between SW Boones Ferry Road and SW Bridgeport Road changed from a minor arterial.
-This section of SW Lower Boones Ferry Road provides the only non-highway north-south connection within the City and carries a large amount of regional traffic from I-5 into Tualatin. - SW Boones Ferry Road between SW Norwood Road and the Basalt Creek Parkway is classified as a major arterial. - SW 124th Avenue south of SW Tualatin-Sherwood Road (future road) to SW Tonquin Road.
-This connection will allow industrial and manufacturing properties on the west side of Tualatin to access the regional highway system south of the City. - SW Basalt Creek Parkway (future road) which acts as an extension of SW 124th Avenue as it turns east-west, from SW Tonguin Road to SW Boones Ferry Road.
-This connection will act as one of three ultimate connectors between Highway 99W and I-5. - SW 65th Avenue south of SW Sagert Street to the city limits changed from a minor collector.
+This section of SW Lower Boones Ferry Road provides the only non-highway north-south connection within the City and carries a large amount of regional traffic from I-5 into Tualatin. - SW 124th Avenue south of SW Tualatin-Sherwood Road (future road).
+This connection will allow industrial and manufacturing properties on the west side of Tualatin to access the regional highway system south of the City. - SW 65th Avenue south of SW Sagert Street to the city limits changed from a minor collector.
 This designation recognizes that south of SW Sagert Street, SW 65th Avenue provides connections to the Stafford area, and changing this designation makes it consistent with the rest of SW 65th Avenue within the City.